Capital Fringe Festival: History

 In 2018 the festival moved to SW DC and began the Fringe Curated Series.
 The Series included five curated works at the center of the festival.
 These pieces were performed in Washington D.C., Arena Stage.
 The Fringe commissioned the five works asking for them to be myth-driven.
 The five pieces included: O Monsters by New Paradise Laboratories, The City of... by Matthew Capodicasa, Baracoco by Happenstance Theatre, America's Wives by Farah Lawal Harris, and Andromeda Breaks by Stephen Spotswood.

 In 2020 the festival was cancelled and they formed a partnership with the Caandor Labs and Friends of Kenilworth Aquatic Gardens.
 This led to launching the Down to Earth paid artist residency.
 In 2021, instead of running the Fringe festival, the Fringe ran the four 13-week visual art Down to Earth Residency.
 Each artist received $10,000 for their residency period.
 The program concluded with an in person gallery show at the Honfleur Gallery in April 2022.
 Fringe also launched Duck Pond Music.
 This is a free outdoor concert series to create earning opportunities for local DMV musicians.

 But 2020 was not kind to the Fringe and the festival had to sell off their headquarters in 2021 and revamp their plans for building out their space and curating year-round programming.
 They did not hold a festival in 2021, but returned in 2022 in a much smaller capacity.
 Due to high rent increases the Fringe moved the festival to Georgetown.
 The 2022 festival featured 30 performing groups over two weekends in July.

+In 2025, it was announced that the Capital Fringe Festival had closed, given that the organization no longer had the space and the budget to make it happen.